chunhualiao/smart-browser-assistant/README.md

     *   **Translate to Chinese (Simplified):** Translate the selected text into Simplified Chinese.
     *   **Critical Analysis:** Prompts focused on constitutional analysis and critical thinking (e.g., Analyze via Specific Amendment, Identify Assumptions, Evaluate Evidence, Generate Counter-Argument, Explore Implications, Custom Students/Einstein Analogy).
 *   Allows editing of any prompt text within the options page.
-*   Dynamically loads available models from OpenRouter (requires valid API key).
+*   Dynamically loads available models from OpenRouter automatically on page load (API key is *not* required for loading the list).
 *   Logs generation history (timestamp, model, duration, input, output) locally.
 *   Provides an option to view and clear the generation history.
 *   **Model Performance Testing:** Allows testing the response time of randomly sampled models directly from the options page.